Transfiguration

 These two concepts together concern form and appearance, and highlight that God often chooses to appear in a capacity much more lowly than he actually is.
 Why do you think God might choose to do this?
 Consider why Jesus chose to allow some of his disciples to witness him glorified in the Transfiguration.

-related topics: bread of life; consecration; “eat my flesh”; holy; metamorphosissacred; thanksgiving; transubstantiation
+related topics: bread of life; consecration; “eat my flesh”; holy; metamorphosis; sacred; thanksgiving; transubstantiation

-you also may like our study of Scripture & the Rosary (digital only)
+you also may like our two-part study of the psalms

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.